marksirvine/traffic-sign-detector/README.md

 ## Status

-Currently achiving an accuracy of 90.13%.
+Currently achieving an accuracy of 90.13%.

 ## Authors